thompsonj/thompsonj.github.io/_posts/2016-08-10-how-many-permutations.md

 comments: true
 categories: [stats]
 ---
-Non-parametric permutation tests or randomization tests are often recommended because they require fewer assumptions on the data.
+Non-parametric permutation tests or randomization tests are often recommended because they require fewer assumptions of the data.
 In the recent [paper by Eklund et al.](http://http://www.pnas.org/content/113/28/7900.abstract) non-parametric permutation testing was the only method that consistently gave false positive rates in the expected range.

 But how many permutations or randomizations should you perform?
 Answers range from "all of them" to "as many as you can" to "no more than a couple hundred".
 Below I briefly describe the relationship between number of permutations performed and the confidence you can have in the resultant p-value.